 Interviewing is a crucial part of the recruiting process.
 To be a good interviewer, you have to be prepared, ask the right questions, listen carefully, and evaluate the candidate to see if they're the right fit for your company.

-Read our guidelines below on how to do a good interview, and find answers to commonly asked questions.
+Read our guidelines below on how to conduct a good interview, and find answers to commonly asked questions.

 How to be a Good Interviewer: